csc-training/csc-env-eff/_hands-on/connecting/ssh-puhti.md

 ---
 topic: connecting
-title: Tutorial - Login to Puhti with browser or SSH (essential)
+title: Tutorial - Login to Puhti with a browser or SSH (essential)
 ---

 # Log in to Puhti

 > ‼️ To begin make sure you have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/) that is a member of a project which [has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).
 Note that there's a small delay before one can login to Puhti after creating a new project and adding services.

-## Puhti Web Interface
+## Puhti web interface

-💬 Connecting via the Puhti Web Interface is an easy way to access the Puhti supercomputer.
+💬 Connecting via the Puhti web interface is an easy way to access the Puhti supercomputer.

-1. Open a web browser and go to [www.puhti.csc.fi](https://www.puhti.csc.fi)
+1. Open a web browser and go to <https://www.puhti.csc.fi>
 2. Login with your CSC account
-3. You have connected to Puhti
+3. You have now connected to Puhti!

-💡 From the top menus you can e.g. access your files and open some applications.
+💡 From the top menus you can *e.g.* access your files and open some applications or a command-line interface

-## Connecting with SSH from the Command Line
+## Connecting with SSH from the command-line

 💬 The basic Command Line Interface (CLI) in Unix-based systems is the Terminal.
 Find the Terminal on your computer:
 ![terminal-icon](../../slides/img/terminal_icon1.png)

-💡 Different operating systems have slightly different CLIs and SSH-clients (programs that you can use for connecting to the supercomputers).
+💡 Different operating systems have slightly different CLIs and SSH-clients (programs that you can use to connect to the supercomputers).

 ### Connecting from Linux